Ella Beatty

 Ella Beatty (born April 8, 2000) is an American actress.
-The daughter of Annette Bening and Warren Beatty, she made her screen debut in 2024 with a recurring role in the FX on Hulu anthology series Feud: Capote vs. The Swans.
-She made her film debut in the A24 drama If I Had Legs I'd Kick You (2025).
-On stage, she made her Broadway debut in a replacement role in the Branden Jacobs-Jenkins' play Appropriate (2024).
-She returned to theater in an off-Broadway production of Henrik Ibsen's Ghosts (2025).
+An alumna of the Juilliard School, she is best known for her breakthrough role as the titular character in Monster: The Lizzie Borden Story (2026).
+She has also starred in the films If I Had Legs I'd Kick You (2025) and Act One (2026).

 Early life and education

-Beatty was born in 2000 to Annette Bening and Warren Beatty; she is the youngest of the pair's four children.
+Beatty was born on April 8, 2000, in Los Angeles, California, to actors Annette Bening and Warren Beatty; she is the youngest of the pair's four children.
 In 2022, she graduated from the Juilliard School, where she studied drama.

 Career

-In 2024, Beatty portrayed Kerry O'Shea, the surrogate daughter of Truman Capote, in the Ryan Murphy series Feud: Capote vs. The Swans.
-That same year, she replaced Elle Fanning as River Rayner in the Branden Jacobs-Jenkins play Appropriate on Broadway.
+Beatty made her screen debut in 2024 with a recurring role as Kerry O'Shea, the surrogate daughter of Truman Capote in the Ryan Murphy anthology series Feud: Capote vs. The Swans for FX on Hulu.
+That same year, she replaced Elle Fanning as River Rayner in the Branden Jacobs-Jenkins play Appropriate, in her Broadway debut.
 The following year she returned to theater playing a flirtatious maid, Regina Engstrand in the Lincoln Center Theater production of Henrik Ibsen's Ghosts (2025) at Mitzi E. Newhouse Theater off-Broadway.

-Beatty appeared in the A24 film If I Had Legs I'd Kick You, directed by Mary Bronstein, which had its premiere at the Sundance Film Festival.
+In 2025, Beatty made her film debut in the A24 drama film If I Had Legs I'd Kick You, directed by Mary Bronstein, which had its premiere at the Sundance Film Festival.
+The following year she played the lead role of Lizzie Borden in Ryan Murphy's Monster: The Lizzie Borden Story.